timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 # Introduction

-In my [previous post](http://www.timzee.nl/linguistics/literature/text-mining/2018/05/21/frankenstein1.html), I described how I created hand annotation files for a draft version of Frankenstein.
-As I explained in that post, I needed those annotations as a baseline for an authorship attribution analysis of Frankenstein; Would such a machine learning approach come to similar conclusions as a painstaking handwriting analysis in terms of Percy Shelley's contribution to his wife's famous novel?
+In my [previous post](http://www.timzee.nl/linguistics/literature/text-mining/2018/05/21/frankenstein1.html), I described how I created hand annotation files from an existing, manually digitized, richly annotated, draft version of Frankenstein.
+As I explained in that post, I needed those annotations as a baseline for an authorship attribution analysis of Frankenstein; Would such a machine learning approach come to similar conclusions in terms of Percy Shelley's contribution to his wife's famous novel?
 This article will make a first attempt at answering that question.
 But first let's take a closer look at our hand annotation files and see how much and what Percy actually contributed.

 # Descriptive statistics of Percy's contribution